Datavault-UK/automate-dv-docs/docs/macros.md

 #### max_datetime

 Configure the value for the maximum datetime.

 This value will be used for showing that a record's effectivity is 'open' or 'current' in certain circumstances.

 #### concat_string

 Configure the string value to use for concatenating strings together when hashing.
-By default, this is two pipe characters: '`||`'
+By default, this is two pipe
+characters: '`||`'

 [Read more](./best_practices.md#multi-column-hashing)

 #### null_placeholder_string

 Configure the string value to use for replacing `NULL` values when hashing.
-By default, this is two caret characters: '`^^`'
+By default, this is two caret
+characters: '`^^`'

 [Read more](./best_practices.md#null-handling)

-#### escape_char_left
-#### escape_char_right
+#### escape_char_left/escape_char_right

 Configure the characters to use to delimit SQL column names.
 All column names are delimited, and by default both the delimiting characters are double quotes following the SQL:1999 standard.
 For example for BigQuery this default can be overridden by specifying backticks:

 === "BigQuery"